Scott Rogowsky: Vintage clothing sales

 Rogowsky started collecting and selling vintage clothing in 2003.
 He started an Instagram account called Quiz Daddy's Closet in 2019 and sold some items to raise money for charity.
 In January 2022, he opened a physical storefront, also called "Quiz Daddy’s Closet", in Santa Monica, California.
 After Jeopardy! host Alex Trebek died of pancreatic cancer, Rogowsky bought many of Trebek's garments, which he auctioned to raise funds for the Lustgarten Foundation for Pancreatic Cancer Research.

 Personal life

-Rogowsky is Jewish.
+Rogowsky is a Phish fan and Jewish.
 He is a brother of the Alpha Epsilon Pi fraternity.
-Rogowsky also enjoys baseball and is an avid fan of the New York Mets.
+Rogowsky also enjoys baseball and is a fan of the New York Mets.
+His favorite player is Tim Teufel.